delawarePro/dlw-optimizely-sds/README.md

 The **Embedded Sitemap Discovery Service**  is a tool designed to create sitemaps for any Optimizely project.
 It helps **improve SEO** by generating XML sitemaps that search engines can use to index your site(s) more effectively.

+## Optimizely NuGet feed

+Packages for the Optimizely NuGet feed are currently built against a private version of this repo.
+A final move to this repo is on the roadmap.

 ## Features

 - Automatically pre-generates XML sitemaps